ogrisel/dlclass-pytorch/slides/nlp-word-embeddings/slides.md

 --

-**Word Embeddings** no long state of the art for NLP tasks: BERT-style pretraining of deep transformers with sub-word tokenization is now used everywhere.
+**Word Embeddings** no long state of the art for NLP tasks: BERT-style or GPT-style pretraining of deep transformers with sub-word tokenization is now used everywhere.

 ---
 class: middle, center